openhwgroup/cvw/docs/debug/wallydebug.md

 Wally’s debug module halts the processor pipeline and services abstract commands, enabling external debuggers to read and write GPRs, FPRs, and a growing set of CSRs.
 This provides a clean, stable foundation for full RISC-V Debug Specification support.

-:x: means we currently have no intention of implementing this feature.
+:-: means we currently have no intention of implementing this feature.
 [x] denotes an item that is currently completed.
 🔶 means we intend to implement this in the future at some point but it is not immediately imperative.